Skip to content

 main.py

 The application entry point.
-Uses the bluefox-core app factory:
+Uses the bluefox-core app factory with bluefox-auth and bluefox-components:

 from bluefox_core import BluefoxSettings, create_bluefox_app